halieute/halieute.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S.C. in Climate Change and Marine Sciences, Universidade Técnica Do Atlântico, 2025 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S.C. in Environmental Assessment and Sustainable Development, University of Diffa-Niger, 2023
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Environment and Ecology, University of Diffa-Niger, 2020

 Work experience
 ======